What could be more magical than a Christmas village display? Especially if it has Palm Springs vibes and the cutest little pink Christmas trees!

-- Wood Mid Century House Set Of 3: These are the World Market houses in my display.
+- Wood MCM Houses: These are the World Market houses in my display.
 They are cheerful and so much fun.

 - Retro Christmas Village: Diane from The Retro Christmas Card Company designs the cutest mid-mod Christmas products.
 Her new village features MCM elements like Sputnik chandeliers and a Malm fireplace.
 The houses are translucent acrylic, so they store flat and you can add lights to give them a backlit glow.

-- Mod Putz Houses DIY Kit Set of 5: Don’t forget to check Etsy!
+- DIY Mod Putz Houses: Don’t forget to check Etsy!
 Amaya Jade And Co. sells a kit of modern Putz houses pre-cut on cardstock, so you can build your own tiny paper Christmas village in retro style.